AdaptiveMotorControlLab/CellSeg3D/docs/res/guides/training_module_guide.rst

 ==============================================

 .. important::
-    The WNet training is for now only available in the provided jupyter notebook, in the ``notebooks`` folder.
+    The WNet training is for now available as part of the plugin in the Training module.
     Please see the :ref:`training_wnet` section for more information.

 Training module guide - Supervised models